redyseptyanto/student-grading-system/replit.md

 ## Overview

 GradeWise is a comprehensive kindergarten grading and reporting system built with a modern full-stack architecture.
 The application provides role-based access for administrators, teachers, and parents to manage student assessments, track progress, and generate reports with interactive charts.
+The system now supports multi-role users and includes comprehensive search and filtering capabilities for efficient data management.

 ## User Preferences